mem48/geocompr/main.md

 <!-- paragraphs (with references to chapters in the book): -->
 <!-- 1. this book focus -> sf + raster/stars + leaflet/mapview (the recent state of spatial R); the history of R spatial is way longer -->

-This book teaches Geocomputational techniques using an ecosystem of R packages that in many ways supersede their predecessors in terms of speed and performance.
+This book teaches geocomputation using modern R packages that supersede their predecessors in terms of features and performance.
 This evolution is common in open source software: because all the code is open, developers can learn from the experiences of prior work, 'standing on the shoulders of giants', as Isaac Newton put it in [1675](http://digitallibrary.hsp.org/index.php/Detail/Object/Show/object_id/9285), rather than constantly reinventing the wheel.
-In the context of spatial vector data classes in R, this can be clearly seen in the evolution of the **sf** package which in many ways evolved from the earlier **sp** package.
+An example that we will use heavily in this book is the package **sf**, which evolved from its predecessor **sp**.

-R's evolving spatial ecosystem should also be understood in the context of developments in the wider R community.
+R's spatial ecosystem, including the evolution of **sf**, should be understood in the context of developments in the wider R community.
-The visualisation and data processing packages **ggplot2** and **dplyr** (released on CRAN in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively) exemplify these shifts.
+The visualisation and data processing packages **ggplot2** and **dplyr** (released in [2007](https://cran.r-project.org/src/contrib/Archive/ggplot2/) and [2014](https://cran.r-project.org/src/contrib/Archive/dplyr/) respectively) exemplify these shifts.
 These and other packages written by Hadley Wickham and collaborators share a common style, with a focus on 'tidy data' (hence the emergence of the term 'Hadleyverse' in [2013](https://trends.google.com/trends/explore?q=hadleyverse)).
 For ease of installation and to harmonize packages in this style, the **tidyverse** 'metapackage' was released in late [2016](https://cran.r-project.org/src/contrib/Archive/tidyverse/).
 Although there is no equivalent **sfverse**, there are a growing number of actively developed package which use **sf** (Table \@ref(tab:revdep)) and discussion of harmonization among R's many spatial packages.^[